 Working out what keywords to emphasize on a web page can be a complicated business.
-Known in SEO-speak as keyword research, it involves relevance, context, competition, and search term popularity, among other factors to optimize a page for particular search terms.
-There are all-in-one services that package all of this together to help you identify opportunities, like Scribe or Hittail (both involve subscription fees), with promises to increase your organic search traffic.
+Known in the SEO world as keyword research, it involves relevance, context, competition, and search term popularity, among other factors to optimize a page for particular search terms.
+There are all-in-one services that package all of this together to help you identify opportunities, like Ahrefs or SemRush (both involve subscription fees), with promises to increase your organic search traffic.

 This is where Google Trends can help.
-It can tell you how one search terms is relative to another (or several others).
+It’s free, and it’s super-simple to use.
+You probably wouldn’t use it for full-blown SEO keyword research, but it can come in very handy for some quick data in choosing between two similar keywords, which is how I usually use it.
+Basically, it can tell you how one search terms is relative to another (or several others).
 Here are two real-world examples.

 Using Google Trends to Compare Keywords